reuk/wayverb/docs_source/microphone.md

 be used to retain ITD and ILD information.

 One option is to record the impulse response using a matched pair of microphones.
-A AB pair of spaced omnidirectional capsules will capture interchannel time difference, but will only capture interchannel level difference if the source is positioned near to the microphones.
+An AB pair of spaced omnidirectional capsules will capture interchannel time difference, but will only capture interchannel level difference if the source is positioned near to the microphones.
 Alternatively, an XY or Blumlein pair will capture level difference, but will be incapable of